School Science Lessons

 Florida torreya, (Torreya taxifolia), Florida nutmeg, naya Japan, spiny pointed leaves, male and female organs on separate trees, height to 21 m, endangered species, USA, Taxaceae

-Poison ivy may be 3 different species.
+Poison ivy may be 3 different species: : Toxicodendron radicans, T. rydbergii, and T. orientale.

-Folk warning "Leaves of three, let it be".
+(Folk warning: "Leaves of three, let it be")

 Ajwain, (Trachyspermum ammi), ajwain, ajowan caraway, carom, ajuan, omum, bishop's weed, leaves and fruit bitter pungent taste of essential oil, small brown oval schizocarp fruits look like caraway, roasted or fries, not eaten raw, used in Indian cooking | essential oil contains mostly| Thymol | Cymene | Pinene